Canadian Investors: Italian Real Estate 2024

 We have an updated article on this topic, which you can read here: Canadian Investors in Italian Real Estate 2023

+If you are wondering whether Canadians can buy property in Italy, this article is for you.
 The Foreign Property Purchase Restriction Act (FPPRA) came into effect on 1st January, 2023.
 FPPRA introduces Canadian property investment restrictions on some types of purchases overseas.
 It is however still possible for Canadians to buy property in Italy under certain conditions.

 The FPPRA is based on a default reciprocity rule